AmokSolderer/APC/README.md

 ![APC 2.0](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC.JPG)

 The picture shows an APC 3.1 board with the new on-board SD-Card slot below the Arduino.
-See my [APC 3 video](https://www.youtube.com/watch?v=4EgOTJyxMXo) to get an impression what the boards can do.
+See my [APC 3 video](https://www.youtube.com/watch?v=4EgOTJyxMXo) to get an impression what this board can do.

 There's a table of contents of the available documentation at the end of this page.